xapple/libcbm_runner/roadmap.md

   the simulation runs only for 18 years.
 This could be due to a clause in the historical scenario that limits the length of the simulation to the current year.

+- Move def classif_df(self): from pump/output_data to an object that belongs to the runner

 ## AIDB to pandas